Tell me what generation you are from… And I’ll tell you which celebrity is with you

 A generation that receives this name for being born in a time of silence between crises and wars.
 And it is that, although many of them led social movements, the silent majority used to not express their opinion on current issues.

-The Great Depression of the 1930s, World War II or the Korean War impact the birth and growth of the Silent Generation.
-And it is that those born between 1926 and 1945 are considered to be from this generation (although sometimes the dates vary towards 1925-1942 or 1928-1945).
+The Great Depression of the 1930s, the Second World War or the Korean War impact the birth and growth of the Silent Generation.
+And it is that they are considered of this generation to those born between 1926 and 1945 (although sometimes the dates vary towards 1925-1942 or 1928-1945).

 BABY BOOMERS.

-The “Baby Boomers” or “Baby Boom Generation” are called that because they were born in a time of high birth rates after the wars.
-Although the dates vary, the range usually covers those born between 1946 and 1965.
+To the ‘Baby Boomers’ or ‘Baby Boom Generation’ They are called that because they were born in a time of high birth rates after the wars.
+Although the dates vary, the range usually encompasses the born between 1946 and 1965.

 Some of the traits that are attributed to this generation are independence, confidence, and a lot of comfort in administrative positions.
 In many countries, they came of age in a time of growth and expansion.

-On the other hand, not all of them finish adapting to the new technologies and the strong current ideological changes.
-Have you ever heard the expression “Ok Boomer”?
-Well, now they know what the young people who use it are referring to: it is a way of telling the “older” that something they think or comment on is typical of a past generation.
+On the other hand, not everyone ends up adapting to the new technologies and to the current strong ideological changes.
+Have you ever heard the expression ‘Ok Boomer’?
+Well, now they know what the young people who use it are referring to: it is a way of telling the ‘elders’ that something they think or comment on is typical of a past generation.

 GENERATION X

-A generation in which “workaholics” (workaholics) abound because they were born in an era where duty prevailed over idealism, so they are widely hardworking.
+A generation in which the ‘workaholics’ (workaholics) because they were born in a time where duty prevailed over idealism, so they are widely hardworking.

 Members of Generation X lived through historic moments like the fall of the Berlin Wall.
 They enjoyed the expansion of musical genres such as Punk, Grunge, Indie and Techno.
 In fact, they have lived through the arrival of new technologies during their adult years.

-Mostly dates between 1965 and 1980 are attributed to those born of this generation.
+Dates between 1965 and 1980 for those born of this generation.
 Although sometimes the initial range is extended until 1960 and the end varies between 1977 and 1985.

 It is a generation full of stars: Shakira (45), Angelina Jolie (47), Luis Miguel (52), Jennifer Lopez (52), Will Smith (53), Kim Kardashian (41), Chayanne (54), Eva Longoria ( 47), Zinedine Zidane (50), Marc Antohny (53), Carlos Baute (48), Daddy Yankee (45), are just a few examples.

-They are the last generation of the last millennium and the first batch of “digital natives”.
-And it is that the majority consideration is that this generation includes those born between 1981 and 1995.
+They are the last generation of the last millennium and the first batch of ‘digital natives’.
+And it is that the majority consideration is that this generation understands the born between 1981 and 1995.
 Although the range varies between 1977 and 1982 as initial years, and sometimes extends to 1996 as final years.

-What is clear is that they have grown up with the birth and expansion of the Internet, which has accompanied them throughout their transition to adult life, so they are highly familiar with technology and social networks.
+What is clear is that they have grown with the birth and expansion of the Internet, which has accompanied them during their transition to adulthood, so they are highly Familiar with technology and social media.

 They live in a highly competitive and complicated time at the labor level, in which it is difficult to become independent and prosper.
 But they are nonconformists, entrepreneurs and committed to social issues.